 In a short bit, near a picnic table, start following just RED and head back into the forest.

 5.7 – Cross the BLUE trail.
-Continue on RED, which eventually gets near water again, crossing it on sticks, and then on a suspension bridge.
+Continue on RED, which eventually gets near water again.

 6.3 – Continue on RED as GREEN leaves to the left.
 There are 2 benches.

 7.5 – Cross old railroad tracks again (you’ve seen them early on in the hike too).